Bailey Range Traverse

 Our exact camp locations will depend on weather, snow conditions, and timing.
 Below is a sample itinerary:

 We meet at the Overnight Parking Lot of the Hoh Rainforest Visitor Center at 8am for introductions and a gear check.
 Leaving one of our vehicles here, we then drive 2 hours to the Sol Duc River Trailhead, our starting point.
-Day 1 we’ll camp somewhere between Heart Lake and “Boston Charlie’s”.
+Day 1 we’ll camp somewhere between Heart Lake and the Catwalk.

 With possible ascents of Mt.
-Ferry and Mt.
+Ferry or Mt.
 Pulitzer to start off the day, we make our way south along what is arguably the most classic section of the route with breathtaking views in all directions, towards Bear Pass.
-From here we descend into Queets Basin, establishing camp on a bench beneath the Humes Glacier.
+From here we descend into Queets Basin, where we establish our camp for the night.

 From Camp Pan we traverse the Hoh Glacier through Glacier Pass, between Mt.
 Mathias and the East Peak of Mt.
 Olympus.
 We descend the Blue Glacier and exit via the moraine, dropping into Glacier Meadows, down to the Hoh River bridge, and into lush rainforest.
 Our last night we camp at Lewis Meadows.